ffuueed/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-A young jedi without the force on his side to aid him to get to the right tail of the gaussian curve.
+A young jedi without the force on his side to aid him on his journey to the right end of the gaussian curve.
 A voracious reader with a wide array of interests , from statistics and machine learning to classic rock.